FIBA 3x3 World Tour

 The FIBA 3x3 World Tour is an international tour of men's 3x3 basketball teams representing cities.
 The tournament is organized by FIBA.
-The FIBA 3x3 Pro Series and FIBA 3x3 Women Series were launched in 2019.
+The FIBA 3x3 Pro Series was launched in 2019.

 Qualification

 The FIBA 3x3 Men's Pro Circuit refers to the system or network of FIBA-sanctioned men's 3x3 competitions for city-based professional teams.
 The pro circuit includes the FIBA 3x3 World Tour itself, as well as challenger and quest competitions which serves as World Tour qualifiers.